Dutugamunu: The battle in the palace and early reign

 By the age of sixteen Gamani was 'vigorous, renowned, intelligent and a hero in majesty and might', if a little wayward.
 Determined to expel the invading king of Rajarata, Gamani levied an army from around Rohana and declared his intention to regain the north to his father.
 The king forbade this stating that 'the land on this side of the river is enough'; the resulting exchange between father and son saw Gamani being dubbed 'Duttha Gamani', his friends fleeing to Malaya, and he himself being incarcerated in a royal prison.

-Kavantissa is known as a brilliant strategist who recognized early that he needed to make his kingdom powerful before waging a war against the invaders.
-He assembled armies and made his kingdom prosperous in "rice and betel leaf" - this meaning that the people had a lot of agricultural surplus.
-The legendary ten "great giants" - men who had great strength – are brought into the army at this time.
-Kavantissa repeatedly makes Dutugemunu and Tissa swear that they would never fight one another and that they would always respect and listen to the advice of the priests.
-He also makes the ten giants swear never to pick sides in a war between the brothers.
+Kavantissa is known as a brilliant strategist who recognized early that he needed to make his kingdom powerful before waging war against the invaders.
+He assembled armies and made his kingdom prosperous in "rice and betel leaf" - this meant that the people had a lot of agricultural surplus.
+The legendary ten "great giants" - men who had great strength – were brought into the army at this time.
+Kavantissa repeatedly made Dutugamunu and Tissa swear that they would never fight one another and that they would always respect and listen to the advice of the priests.
+He also made the ten giants swear never to pick sides in a war between the brothers.

-Upon Kavantissa's death, Dutugemunu found himself having to defend his crown against his younger brother Tissa, who had seized possession of not only the elephant Kandula, but the dowager queen Viharamahadevi as well.
-The war between the two began with a defeat for Dutugemunu at Culanganiyapitthi, where 'many thousands of the king's (Dutugemunu's) men' perished.
-Dutugemunu was forced to flee back to Mahagama where he levied another army and engaged Tissa in yet another battle in the vicinity of the city.
-Legend has it that as Tissa, fought his brother riding the royal elephant "Kandula" against Dutugemunu who rode a mare.
-Dutugemunu at one point made the mare jump over the elephant causing the elephant to recognize its master and attempt to kill Tissa who hastily dismounts via a tree.
-Dutugemunu was victorious and Tissa was smuggled off the battlefield disguised as the corpse of a monk.
-It is said that Dutugemunu recognized the ploy and called out to his brother "Are you not ashamed to be carried on the back of these priests?"
-Some time afterwards, however, Dutugemunu and Tissa were reconciled through the efforts of Viharamahadevi and the monks, and Tissa became one of the king's foremost generals.
+Upon Kavantissa's death, Dutugemunu found himself having to defend his crown against his younger brother Tissa, who had seized possession of not only the elephant Kandula but the dowager queen Viharamahadevi as well.
+The war between the two began with a defeat for Dutugamunu at Culanganiyapitthi, where 'many thousands of the king's (Dutugamunu's) men' perished.
+Dutugamunu was forced to flee back to Mahagama where he levied another army and engaged Tissa in yet another battle in the vicinity of the city.
+Legend recounts that Tissa, riding the royal elephant Kandula, fought against his brother Dutugemunu, who was mounted on a mare.
+At one point, Dutugemunu urged his mare to leap over the elephant, prompting Kandula to recognize its true master and turn against Tissa, nearly killing him.
+Tissa narrowly escaped by dismounting onto a tree.
+Dutugemunu emerged victorious, while Tissa was secretly removed from the battlefield disguised as the corpse of a monk.
+It is said that Dutugemunu saw through the ruse and rebuked his brother, calling out, "Are you not ashamed to be carried on the backs of these priests?"
+Some time later, however, the brothers were reconciled through the efforts of Queen Viharamahadevi and the monks, after which Tissa became one of Dutugemunu’s foremost generals.